Posted on Thursday, May 16th, 2024 at 9:00 am

 The length of time you can receive long-term disability benefits depends on the terms of your specific LTD policy.
 Most group policies employers provide offer benefits for a fixed number of years or until retirement age.
 Typical benefit periods include:

-• Two years: Some policies provide benefits for a maximum of two years if you cannot perform your occupation due to disability.
+- Two years: Some policies provide benefits for a maximum of two years if you cannot perform your occupation due to disability.

-• Five years: Many LTD plans offer benefits for up to five years if you cannot work.
+- Five years: Many LTD plans offer benefits for up to five years if you cannot work.

-• Ten years: Some policies extend benefits for up to ten years if you remain disabled from working.
+- Ten years: Some policies extend benefits for up to ten years if you remain disabled from working.

-• To age 65 or retirement age: The most comprehensive LTD plans provide benefits until you reach age 65 or your Social Security normal retirement age (SSNRA), whichever is later.
+- To age 65 or retirement age: The most comprehensive LTD plans provide benefits until you reach age 65 or your Social Security Normal Retirement Age (SSNRA), whichever is later.
 However, if you become disabled after age 60, benefits may only last for a few years.

 It’s essential to review your long-term disability policy’s summary plan description or certificate of coverage to determine the specific benefit period applicable to your situation.

-Factors Affecting the Duration of Long-Term Disability Benefits
+Factors Affecting the Duration of LTD Benefits

 Several factors can impact how long your long-term disability benefits last, including: